Touched by an Angel: Broadcast and syndication

 The series went into syndication in 1998, and has aired on PAX-TV, Hallmark Channel, CBS Drama, Up, MeTV and Start TV.
-It has also aired on Hallmark Drama.
+It has also aired on Hallmark Drama (now Hallmark Family).

+Chain email hoax

+In 1999, a chain email emerged that falsely claimed that atheism activist Madalyn Murray O'Hair (who died in 1995) was circulating a petition for the Federal Communications Commission to ban all religiously themed radio and television shows, including Touched by an Angel.
+The email claims the petition has the ID number 2493, and calls on readers to write to the FCC to express their objections to it.
+The hoax was modeled on a chain email from 1996, and variations persisted into the 2000s, with different programs mentioned and different individuals supposedly leading the effort.
+In reality, the referenced petition (RM 2493) sought to prevent religious organizations from receiving licenses to broadcast on educational channels, it did not demand a ban on all religious programming, O'Hair was not affiliated with it, and it was rejected by the FCC in 1975.

 Home media

-CBS DVD (distributed by Paramount) has released all nine seasons on DVD in Region 1.
+Paramount Home Entertainment has released all nine seasons on DVD in Region 1.
+The DVDs released before 2006 used the main Paramount brand; starting with The Third Season, Volume 2, they use the CBS DVD brand.
 Seasons 1, 2, 5–9 were released as single season box sets, while seasons 3 & 4 were released as two volume sets.

 On February 9, 2016, CBS DVD released Touched by an Angel: The Complete Series on DVD in Region 1.

 Four themed sets, each containing four episodes, have also been released.
 The first two, "The Inspiration Collection: Holiday" and "The Inspiration Collection: Hope" were released on November 10, 2009; "The Inspiration Collection: Faith" and "The Inspiration Collection: Love" were released January 26, 2010.

 In Region 4, Shock Records has released five volumes of episodes from the series, each containing nine episodes and a set containing all five volumes together.